Canada pessimistic about quick end to U.S. metals tariffs: sources

 The source noted the USMCA stipulates that if Washington imposes autos tariffs on national security grounds, Canada would get a tariff-free passenger vehicle quota of 2.6 million units.
 This is well above current export levels.

-Canada is the single largest supplier of both aluminum and steel to the United States.

-Two other sources directly familiar with the talks said the export limit the United States sought on aluminum would have caused investment in the industry to plunge.
+Two other sources directly familiar with the talks on metal quotas between Washington and Ottawa said the export limit the United States sought on aluminum would have caused investment in the industry to plunge.

 “It was so unacceptable that the discussions just ended before they began,” said one source.